JeffersonLab/HallA-Parity-DAQ/README.md

 Cameron Clarke turned the directory ~apar/devices into a github repository in August 2018.

 Sept 2018

-Bob Michaels made a tarfile of all directories, then for obsolete or unused software he either deleted or moved them to another place.
+Bob Michaels made a tarfile of all directories and archived that in MSS.
+For obsolete or unused software Bob either deleted or moved them to another place.
 E.g. ~/caen767/.

 Only stuff remains that is part of the Parity DAQ.

 Also, Bob looked at differences to ~/caryn/devices and pulled all her changes over,